 In today’s informed, computer-savvy homebuyer age, simply putting up a “For Sale” sign in front of your house won’t get you the traffic streaming to your home.
 As a FSBO seller you may have to spend a lot of money on advertising.

-The trouble is that most of your target audience will still be out of reach if your home is not posted on the multiple listing service (MLS), and you’re going to need an agent for that OR you’d have to pay an outside agency a flat fee of a few hundred dollars to get your home listed.
+The trouble is that most of your target audience will still be out of reach if your home is not posted on the multiple listing service (MLS), and you’re going to need an agent for that OR you’d have to pay an outside agency a flat fee to get your home listed.

 The MLS provides massive exposure to potential buyers, which explains why more than 80% of buyers find their home through the MLS.
 Also, the listings that appear on the MLS are automatically syndicated over to such sites as Zillow, Trulia, Realtor.com and so on, so your home can get a wider exposure.